State Safety Office

 Florida Impaired Driving Coalition

-By bringing together technical stakeholders and subject matter experts from various disciplines to provide recommendations and testify on critical impaired driving issues, The Florida Impaired Driving Coalition was established with the mission of reducing impaired driving-related deaths and injuries.
+By bringing together technical stakeholders and subject matter experts from various disciplines to provide recommendations and review critical impaired driving issues, The Florida Impaired Driving Coalition was established with the mission of reducing impaired driving-related deaths and injuries.
 The Coalition addresses impaired driving legislation, judicial rulings, new technologies, education, and enforcement protocols.

 Florida 's Pedestrian and Bicycle Safety Coalition